synesthesia-it/Murray/README.md

   - `plugins`: plugin data for this path file/folder
 - `replacements`: an array of replacements that will be sequentially executed.
 Each one is defined by:
   - `destination`: destination file path (relative to Murrayfile) containing the file where the replacement will take place
   - `placeholder`: a line of text that will be searched inside the `destination`, and replaced by the `text` or the `source` contents.
 The placeholder is always added back after the replacement.
+Hint: you can use comments in your files as placeholders and look for them.
   - `text`: (optional) a small amount of text that will be placed right before the `placeholder` in the `destination` file.
 For large amount of replacement texts use `source`
   - `source`: (optional) a path to a file (relative to the bone) containing a resolvable text that will be placed in the `destination` file right before the `placeholder`.
 For small replacements use the `text` property instead.
 Please note that at least one between `text` and `source` is required.
 When both of them are specified, `source` is always used.